joesavak/keystone/doc/source/configuringservices.rst

 .. toctree::
    :maxdepth: 1

-..  _middlewarearchitecture: middlewarearchitecture
+..  _middlewarearchitecture: middlewarearchitecture.rst
-..  _configuration: configuration
+..  _configuration: configuration.rst

 Once Keystone is installed and running (see configuration_), services need to be configured to work with it.
 To do this, we primarily install and